Internships: Bridging Academics to Real World Experience

 If your schedule does not allow the time commitment necessary to participate in an internship, no problem!
 You can also gain valuable insights into a particular occupation or career field through Job Shadowing or conducting an informational interview.
 Job shadowing allows students to spend a few hours to a few days “shadowing” a career professional to learn about the day-to-day duties and responsibilities associated with the job.
 Informational interviewing can be a part of a job shadowing experience, or it can be done as an independent activity (see the “Interviewing Yourself into a Career” article in our Search for Jobs &Internships section).
 Along with internships, these two activities allow you to research an occupation from the inside-out and begin developing your network of contacts!

-To learn more about internships, job shadowing and informational interviewing, visit with your professors and academic advisors, or drop by the Career Development Center to visit with one of our career counseling specialists.
+To learn more about internships, job shadowing and informational interviewing, visit with your professors and academic advisors, and be sure to contact the Career Development Center at 360-867-6193 to schedule an appointment with one of our Career Advisors.